7 delicious souvenirs from Iwaki that you should look for and buy and go home [Fukushima Prefecture]

 GOOGLE MAP

-Farmers House Sawa, a farm located in Watanabe-cho, Iwaki City, takes advantage of Iwaki's long sunny climate to cultivate log shiitake mushrooms inside the greenhouse.
+Farmers House Sawa, located in Watanabe-cho, Iwaki City, takes advantage of Iwaki's climate with its long hours of sunshine to cultivate shiitake mushrooms on logs in greenhouses

-Shiitake mushrooms, which take time to grow, are harvested from fall to spring of the following year, and the pickles made with these mushrooms are excellent.
-Handmade without using any chemical seasonings, colorants, preservatives, or fragrances, the flavor of the kelp stock and ginger further enhances the flavor of the thick, chewy shiitake mushrooms.
+Shiitake mushrooms are slowly grown and harvested from autumn to the following spring, but the pickles made with these mushrooms are outstanding.
+They are handmade without any artificial seasonings, colorings, preservatives, or flavorings, and the flavors of kelp stock and ginger further enhance the umami of the thick, chewy shiitake mushrooms

-There are many ways to use it, such as chirashi sushi and pasta ingredients.
-In addition to shiitake mushrooms, they also have pickled seasonal vegetables, which are recommended for their natural flavor, but they are often sold out because production is limited.
+In addition to shiitake mushrooms, they also offer pickled seasonal vegetables, which are also recommended for their natural flavor, but production is limited and they often sell out.

-Please contact the farm for information on the availability of shiitake mushrooms and processed products and where you can get them.
+Please contact the farm for information on the availability and where to purchase shiitake mushrooms and processed products.

 INFORMATION